Consensys/quorum/docs/Permissioning/Basic NetworkPermissions.md

-# Network Permissioning
+# Basic Network Permissioning

-Network Permissioning is a feature that controls which nodes can connect to a given node and also to which nodes the given node can dial out to.
-Currently, it is managed at the individual node level by the `--permissioned` command line flag when starting the node.
+Basic Network Permissioning is a feature that controls which nodes can connect to a given node and also to which nodes the given node can dial out to.
+It is managed at the individual node level by providing the `--permissioned` command line flag when starting the node.

 If the `--permissioned` flag is set, the node looks for a file named `<data-dir>/permissioned-nodes.json` .
 This file contains the whitelist of enodes that this node can connect to and accept connections from.
 Therefore, with permissioning enabled, only the nodes that are listed in the `permissioned-nodes.json` file become part of the network.
 If the `--permissioned` flag is specified but no nodes are added to the `permissioned-nodes.json` file then this node can neither connect to any node nor accept any incoming connections.